jarzynskila/hashicorp-assignment/assignment.md

 			<code>git push</code>
 		</td>
 		<td>
-			Sends changes from a local branch to a remote repository
+			Sends changes from your local branch to a remote repository
 		</td>
 	</tr>
 	<tr>